Western Snowy Plovers

 The species was listed as federally threatened in 1993.
 In California, there has been a significant decline in breeding locations because of increasing recreational use of beaches and other various forms of human disturbance.
 Their diminishing numbers are also largely due to habitat loss and degradation from the encroachment of nonnative beach grass and other vegetation, along with the increased threat of non-native predators such as Common Ravens and foxes.

 Breeding plovers have been monitored at the Point Reyes National Seashore since 1995.
 Biologists look for nests, and collect data on eggs, hatchng, fledgling, and mortality.
 Over these years, the park has experimented with a variety of management measures to help plovers reproduce successfully, including protective fencing around nests, seasonal closures around nesting habitat, and invasive plant removal.
 They have also instituted a successful weekend docent program that educates visitors on how to help protect plovers while visiting the park.
 To learn more about becoming a docent see the position description here.
 Though most docents start in the spring, applications are accepted year-round.

 Since 1994, Golden Gate National Recreation Area staff and volunteers have been monitoring overwintering snowy plovers at Ocean Beach, and at Crissy Field since 2000.
 Time, weather, tide, and plover number, location, and behavior are recorded during two weekly surveys.
 Sources of disturbance including equestrians, vehicles, aircraft, kites, raptors, people, and dogs are also noted.

-Learn more about Western Snowy Plovers and the results of these monitoring programs through the materials available on the upper right of this page.
+Learn more about Western Snowy Plovers and the results of these monitoring programs through this video, seasonal monitoring updates, two-page resource briefs and the other materials available through the menu on the upper right of this page.